TheMaskedGuy/gs-shopping/README.md

-# catalog
+# catalog (using Gluestack-ui for flutter)

-A new Flutter project.
+A simple shopping app made using Gluestack-ui for flutter!.